• Skip to main content

 Let me start with the definition and meanings of “mori”.

-When we meet new kanji characters, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, kanji components tell us a lot about meanings of characters they form.
+When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “mori” through the detailed check above.
-Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “forest” in Japanese